IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-04/location-summary.rst

 considered:

-1. Review current use of location related elements and attributes to identify any possible changes (see Table 1)
+1. Review current use of location related elements and attributes to identify any possible changes (see Table 1 below)

-2. Review the new location elements introduced in version 1.04 to determine what additional location information could be published (see Table 2)
+2. Review the new location elements introduced in version 1.04 to determine what additional location information could be published (see Table 2 below)

 A note on deprecation
 ---------------------